On this page

 Amplitude supports streaming transformed data to your destinations, including Custom Events, Derived Properties, Transformed Events, and Transformed Properties.
 You can select any transformation from your Amplitude taxonomy when configuring event streaming.

 AppsFlyer requires unique event names for attribution and doesn't support event properties.
 Previously, you had to create custom events in your backend and resend them to Amplitude.
-Now, you can use Amplitude Data to rename events before streaming them to AppsFlyer, which reduces duplicate ingestion.
+You can now use Amplitude Data to rename events before streaming them to AppsFlyer, which reduces duplicate ingestion.

 To improve campaign effectiveness, you can stream derived properties from Amplitude to Braze.
 Select derived properties in your sync filters and include them when configuring additional properties.
 This enables more targeted campaigns using enriched event data from Amplitude.